JasonChiuCC/JCFirebase-PHP/README.md

 You can easily use this library to control Firebase Realtime Database, for example save data、update data、delete data or get data.

-If you have any problem when using this library,please fell free to ask me.
+If you have any problem when using this library,please free feel to ask me.

 [中文說明參考](https://github.com/JasonChiuCC/JCFirebase-PHP/blob/master/README_zh-tw.md)